 Marquette County has achieved the designation of Bird City every year since 2012.
-Bird are abundant in Marquette County and Muirland Bird Club and other citizens here work to keep the land bird friendly.
+In 2022 we achieved Hi Flyer status.
+Birds are abundant in Marquette County and Muirland Bird Club and other citizens here work to keep the land bird friendly.
 John Muir named 31 birds in The Story of My Boyhood and Youth that he saw in Marquette County when he lived here.
 You can still find all but two of them.
 The Passenger Pigeon, of course, is extinct, and the Prairie Chicken is no longer here.
 Today, 277 species of birds have been recorded in Marquette County with 145 documented nesting species.
 It is truly the "Paradise of Birds" that John Muir called it in his autobiography.
 Use the guide below to have fun birding in Marquette County.

 To learn more about the Bird City program use the button below to access their website.